curveball/website/collections/_documentation/next-steps.md

 ## A route and a GET request

-Now that the basics are covered, lets make a simple fake API that returns some data given a specific path.
+Now that the basics are covered, let's make a simple fake API that returns some data given a specific path.

 This API responds to `GET /article/:id` and returns a JSON article that repeats